hypnoglow/helm-s3/README.md

 #### Note on AWS authentication

 Because this plugin assumes private access to S3, you need to provide valid AWS credentials.
-Two options are available:
-1) The plugin is able to read AWS default environment variables: `$AWS_ACCESS_KEY_ID`, `$AWS_SECRET_ACCESS_KEY` and `$AWS_DEFAULT_REGION`.  `$AWS_SESSION_TOKEN` is also supported but not required.
-2) If you already using `aws-cli`, you may already have files `$HOME/.aws/credentials` and `$HOME/.aws/config`.
-If so, you are good to go - the plugin can read your credentials from those files.
-In case of multiple profiles, the plugin also understands `AWS_PROFILE` environment variable.
-Use it to let plugin select specific profile, or leave it to use **default** profile.
-Example:

-        $ export AWS_PROFILE=app-dev
-        $ helm repo add myrepo s3://app-dev-bucket/charts
+You can do this in [the same manner](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) as for `AWS CLI` tool.

+So, if you want to use the plugin and you are already using `AWS CLI` - you are good to go, no additional configuration required.
+Otherwise, follow [the official guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to set up credentials.

-To minimize security issues, remember to configure your IAM user policies properly - the plugin requires only S3 Read access on specific bucket.
+To minimize security issues, remember to configure your IAM user policies properly.
+As an example, a setup can provide only read access for users, and write access for a CI that builds and pushes charts to your repository.

 ## Usage